pmotgi/nvidia-nemo-nim-pipeline/README.md

-# Llama3 NeMo NIM Pipeline on Kubernetes
+# Llama3 NeMo NIM Pipeline on GKE

 This repository contains a set of Kubernetes configurations to run a complete MLOps pipeline for fine-tuning and deploying a Llama3 model.